Holistic Hope and Healing

 Set among 200 acres of natural beauty in Bellveille, IL, the Dammert Care Center assures individualized senior care in a setting like no other.
 Part of The Esquiline, it’s located on the campus of the National Shrine of Our Lady of the Snows.
 Unlike other Life Plan (continuing care retirement) Communities, our goals are centered around service to others as we extend the spirit of compassion and kindness that characterizes our founders, the Missionary Oblates of Mary Immaculate.

 Residents receive responsive care in immaculately-kept, spacious, semi-private rooms equipped with unobtrusive emergency response systems.
-Our highly trained, experienced nurses regularly check on patients to ensure their comfort and well-being, share a moment, and offer a caring touch.
+Our highly trained, experienced nurses regularly check on residents to ensure their comfort and well-being, share a moment, and offer a caring touch.
 Views of the wooded landscape and natural lighting from skylights throughout the common areas add to the relaxing, home-like atmosphere.

 Are You Looking for a Faith-Focused Life Plan Community for Your Loved One?